A general multi-scale description of metastable adaptive motion across fitness valleys: Model and Main Results

 \section{Model and Main Results}

 In this chapter we introduce the individual-based model of adaptive dynamics and develop the main results of this paper.
-After a rigorous definition of the population process and its driving parameters we give a short overview of the behaviour on the time scales of order $1$ and $\ln K$ in Section \ref{sec:2.1_model}.
+After a rigorous definition of the population process and its driving parameters we give a short overview of the behaviour on the time scales of order $1$ and $\ln K$ in Section \ref{sec:prevresults}.
 Moreover, in this section we derive the key quantities that lead us to the definition of an evolutionary stable condition.
 Our main results on the transition out of an ESC are stated in Section \ref{sec:2.2_first_result} and we give a heuristic explanation there.
 Finally, Section \ref{sec:2.3_second_result} is devoted to our results on multi-scale jump chains and the convergence of the population process.
+For the convenience of the reader, we provide a preview of the different time scales and the main results of this paper at the end of Section \ref{sec:2.1_model}.